hazardgoat/Oregon_Geologic_Map_Demo/README.md

         exit()
 ```

-Data files created by the demo script will save to the *Data* folder, and the geologic map or Oregon will save to the *Results* folder.
+Data files created by the demo script will save to the *Data* folder, and the geologic map of Oregon will save to the *Results* folder.
 The *Methods* folder should contain the demo script.
 <br><br/>
 ### Conditioning The Shapefile
 The shapefile (.shp extention) needs to be conditioned in preparation for making the color palette table (.cpt extension).
 The color palette table needs the geologic units names to be in a format it can understand, which necessitates no spaces or special characters.
 The shapefile and color palette table need to have the same names for geologic units or else coloring the geologic units won’t work, and because the color palette table is the limiting factor, we need to condition the shapefile so that the unit names will be in agreement.
 For simplicity’s sake, I am following the [instructions](https://mrdata.usgs.gov/geology/state/style_help.html) provided by the USGS for coloring the geologic map using it’s ArcMap style sheet, which indicate coloring the units by the ROCKTYPE1 column.
 The next step is to isolate the ROCKTYPE1 column values within the shapefile and condition them: